Software-Improvement-Group/sigridci/jenkins.md

 }
 ```

 The previous example uses a Docker image to run the pipeline.
-While recommended, this is *not* a requirement for using Sigrid CI.
+The example uses the Docker container `python:3.9-buster`, but any Docker container that contains Python 3 will do.
+While recommended, using Docker is *not* a requirement for using Sigrid CI.
 It is also possible to use Sigrid CI with a local agent, which is shown in the following example:

 ```
 pipeline {